IMPORTANT NOTE: This article is not a comprehensive list. Your new business idea might fit comfortably into one of these buckets. It might not.

 - Who in the same business model or niche market could you observe to watch and learn from?
 How would they plan your next business moves?
 Who are the people in business you admire?

 - Let’s say in 10 years you’ve successfully combined 3 of these online business models.
 Which ones do you want them to be?

-I’ve added specific examples broken down for each so you can revisit the bits and pieces.
+I’ve added ten specific online business models and examples broken down for each so you can revisit the bits and pieces.

 But do give the whole list a go if you’re looking to launch a product or business in 2017… there’s a lot to pickup from the 10,000 foot view.